-The front office manager who reviews the registration cards and reservation cards for group affiliations finds data for potential development of guests by the marketing and sales department.
-Follow-up by the marketing and sales department to representatives of organizations that have stayed in the hotel may lead to the booking of future conventions and conferences.
+The front office manager who reviews the registration cards and reservation cards for group affiliations will find potential data for development of potential guests by the marketing and sales department.
+Follow-up by the marketing and sales department to various representatives of organizations that have stayed in the hotel may lead to the booking of future conventions and conferences.